-Dr. Jay Dunbar, founder and director of the school, began Taijiquan studies in 1975 with Ruby Blaurock, a student of W.T.R.
+Dr. Jay Dunbar (Ph.D.), founder and director of The Magic Tortoise Taijiquan School, began Taijiquan studies in 1975 with Ruby Blaurock, a student of W.T.R.
 Chung, who was in turn a student of Kuo, Lien Ying, who brought the Guang Ping lineage to this country.
-In 1976 he traveled to San Francisco to study with Chung and Kuo, and met Henry Look, his primary Yiquan teacher, for the first time.
-In 1978 he began a discipleship with Jou, Tsung Hwa which was to span the next 20 years, until Master Jouís tragic death in an automobile accident on August 3, 1998.
-Dr. Jay has also studied with Dr. John Painter, and taken workshops with many teachers, including Zhu, Tian Cai; Liang, Shouyu; Yang, Jwing Ming; Yang, Zhenduo; Shi, Zheng Zhong; Huang, Chien-Liang; Paul Gallagher; Susanna DeRosa; and Sam Masich.
+In 1976 he traveled to San Francisco to study with Masters Chung and Kuo.
+In 1978 he began a discipleship with Jou, Tsung Hwa which was to span the next 20 years, until Master Jou’s tragic death in an automobile accident on August 3, 1998.
+Dr. Jay has learned from many teachers, including Zhu Tian Cai; Liang Shouyu; Yang Jwing Ming; Yang Zhenduo; Shi Zheng Zhong; Huang Chien-Liang; Henry Look, Dr. John Painter; Paul Gallagher; Lisa B. O’Shea, Susanna DeRosa; and Sam Masich.

-In 1982, with Almanzo Lamoureux, Pat Rice, Steve Rhodes, Cas Overton, Kim Ragland, and others he founded the Southeastern Taijiquan Society to promote sharing among players from all schools, and served as editor of its newsletter, “Changes,” for six years.
-In honor of his teacher, he created the 100-Day Program in 1999 to help participants make personal progress through applying Taiji principles in daily life, and in 2001 he established the Jou, Tsung Hwa Memorial Dantian Challenge and designed and produced the bronze medallions which are awarded to those who meet the challenge criteria.
+In 1982, with Almanzo Lamoureux, Pat Rice, Steve Rhodes, Cas Overton, Kim Ragland, and others he founded the Southeastern Taijiquan Society (later renamed The T’ai Chi Exchange) to promote sharing among players from all schools, and served as editor of its newsletter, “Changes,” for six years.
+In 1999, in memory of Master Jou, he created the 100-Day Program to help participants make personal progress by applying Taiji principles in daily life, and in 2001 he established the Jou, Tsung Hwa Memorial Dantian Challenge and designed and produced the bronze medallions which are awarded to those who meet the challenge criteria.

 Kathleen Cusick has studied taijiquan since 1984 with a variety of teachers,